wearebraid/vueformulate.com/docs/guide/custom-inputs/README.md

 The input component, on the other hand, is a Vue component, that is passed a [`context` prop](#context) and is responsible for the input’s logic and presentation.
-This component can be used for entirely new input systems, business logic, or custom ui.
+This component can be used for entirely new input systems, business logic, or custom UI.

 If you want field validation, form aggregation, hydration and the other benefits of Vue Formulate there is only one requirement: the value of the field